access-ci-org/Basic_Cluster/doc/README.md

 Don't touch the 'NAT' interface, other than to check the 'Always Connect' box under 'Configure->General'.
 The same goes for the 'host-only' network.

-Configure the internal network interface to have address 10.0.0.1, netmask /24 and gateway 0.0.0.0 - the headnode will act as router for the compute nodes.
-(To remove?)

-/24 is important, so that Warewulf will see the compute nodes as existing on the same network as the headnode interface!!!
-Don't forget to also check the 'Always Connect' box.

 2\.
 After installation, check the ip of your headnode on the host-only adapter via

       ip addr